george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 147: May 15 2019

+**Today's Progress**: Learning aboud data preprocesing like dummy variables and how to obtain them with pandas and scikit learn, get_dummies() and OneHotEncoder() and how we can drop one of the columns, dealing with missing data functions.
+Experimenting around with #docker deep learning #containers.

+**Thoughts:** Had to install differnet docker images until I found one that seems to be fine for what I need, will keep experimenting with it, so far so good.

 ## Day 146: May 14 2019

 **Today's Progress**: Learning about GridSearchCv and RandomizedSearchCv to find and tune hyperparameters, applying them with cross-validation, accessing the best values with the best_score_ and best_params_ properties